gotpop/gotpop-system/packages/system/README.md

 # @gotpop/system

-A TypeScript-first design system and component library built for Next.js applications with Storyblok CMS integration.
+A TypeScript-first design system and component library built for Next.js applications with Storyblok CMS integration

 ## Features